 B. Reservation of Rights.
-In signing this Agreement, neither San Jose nor Santa Clara waives any of its rights to contend, in the event that San Francisco (1) elects to terminate or interrupt water deliveries to either or both of the two cities prior to 2018 using the process set forth in Section 4.05, or (2) does not elect to take either city on as a permanent customer in 2018, that it is entitled to permanent customer status, pursuant to the Act or any other federal or state law.
-In signing this Agreement, San Francisco does not waive its right to deny any or all such contentions.
+In signing this Agreement, neither San Jose nor Santa Clara waives any of its rights to contend, in the event that San Francisco (1) elects to terminate or interrupt water deliveries to either or both of the two cities prior to 2028 using the process set forth in Section 4.05, or (2) does not elect to take either city on as a permanent customer in 2028, that it is entitled to permanent customer status, pursuant to the Act or any other federal or state law.
+Santa Clara's reservation of rights is limited to its existing Service Area A, as shown on Attachment Q-2.
+Service Area B, south of Highway 101, was added in 2018 solely for the operational convenience of Santa Clara.
+Santa Clara waives its right to make claims described in this Section 9.06.B and Section 8.07.B.3 with respect to Service Area B. In signing this Agreement, San Francisco does not waive its right to deny any or all such contentions.

-9.07 City of Brisbane, Guadalupe Valley Municipal Improvement District, Town of Hillsborough
+9.07.
+City of Brisbane, Guadalupe Valley Municipal Improvement District, Town of Hillsborough